 Consider these 3 facts:

 Furthermore, evidence suggests that businesses continue to prioritize localization in their budgets even under significant economic pressures imposed by the COVID-19 pandemic.
-According to Nimdzi Insights, a leading research company in the translation industry, the industry was projected to grow by 2.5% in 2020 to an estimated $55 billion globally.

 Carefully weigh your options and choose the languages that will allow your company to capture as many new customers as possible for the lowest cost.